- Preparation for Admission

 All students who are admitted to our program are provided with financial assistance that is awarded on a case-by-case basis, either through teaching assistantships, research assistantships or fellowships.
 If you are admitted to our program, you would be provided with full financial assistance.

 How many hours (or years usually) are needed for graduation?

-A typical student completes our PhD program in 5 or 6 years -- shorter is possible, longer is discouraged.
+A typical student completes our PhD program in 5 years.

 Can your graduate program be completed on an evening/night or part-time basis?

 Our Ph.D.
 Program is a full-time, day program.
 The vast majority of graduate courses are offered between the hours of 8am-6pm.

 Can I select the faculty member I wish to serve as my primary mentor during my graduate career?